johnchenlive/micro-service-demo/README.md

 ## Management Endpoints

 All management endpoints are exposed on port 9000.
+The login page will be displayed if this is the first request.
+The login credentials are the same as above.

 ### Monitoring
 Two endpoints are avaialble for the monitoring purposes.